 The 8 Most Famous Castles in Scotland

 With over 1,500 castles, it is no surprise that Scotland is famous for it’s castles, all of which have an imense history and story to tell.
 I have picked 8 of Scotland’s most famous castles here, some of which you can stay in and others you can visit to learn all about the past.
+While you can’t stay in all of these castles, LTR does offer exceptional castle stays in Scotland.

 1. EDINBURGH CASTLE